zuhairmhtb/DockerNotes/README.md

 $ docker push <docker hub username>/<image name in docker hub>

 Don't push images to public docker hub containing confidential informtion.

+36. Docker files are small program to create an image.
+You run the program with:

+$ docker build -t <image name> .

+The dot refers to the current directory which should contain the docker file.
+The -t tag creates a name for the image.

+Each step of running a dockerfile is cached.
+Docker can skip lines that weren't changed since the last build.

+The parts that change the most belong at the end of the dockerfile.

+Dockerfiles are not shell scripts.

+Processes you start on one line will not be running on the next line.
+If you want two programs to keep running at the same time, the commands to run the programs should be on the same line.
+If they are on different lines, the second program will start after the first one ends.

+Environment variables you set will be available on the next lines.

+37. To build a docker file:

+    a.
+Make a file called dockerfile

+        Filename: Dockerfile

+        FROM busybox # The image to begin with

+        RUN echo "Building simple docker image" # Run a command through shell and after running the container it saves it into the an image

+        CMD echo "Hello container" # Run container after saving the image

+    Finally it creates an image

+    b.
+Build the dockerfile:

+        $ docker build -t hello .

+    c.
+Installing a program with dockerfile

+        Filename: Dockerfile

+        FROM debian:sid

+        RUN apt-get -y update

+        RUN apt-get -y install nano

+        ADD notes.txt /notes.txt # Add content from machine to container

+        CMD ["/bin/nano", "/notes.txt"]

+    d.
+'ADD' commnand can copy files (given above), uncompress tar file and copy it to a container's folder e.g. ADD exmaple.tar.gz /folder and download content from a URL and copy it into a folder e.g. ADD example.com/download/project.rpm /project

+    e.
+'ENV' statement sets environment variables for all steps when building a docker file and the variables will be available in the image which is created.

+        e.g. ENV DB_HOST=example.com

+    f.
+'ENTRYPOINT' statement specifies the start of a command to run

+    g.
+'CMD' specifies while command to run.

+    h.
+'EXPOSE' statement maps port of a container.

+    i.
+'VOLUME' statement defines shared or ephemeral volume.
+Generally, avoid shared volumes as it will remove the portablility of docker file as the folder is only available on the current machine.

+    j.
+'WORKDIR' command sets the working directory where commands will get executed.

+    k.
+'USER' statement sets which user container will run as.